FLN

 Tracey Lichuma

-Tracey Lichuma holds a Bachelor of Laws (LL.B.) from the Catholic University of Eastern Africa (CUEA), a post graduate Diploma in Law from the Kenya School of Law (KSL) and is currently pursuing a Master of Laws (LL.M.) at the Centre for Human Rights, University of Pretoria.
+Tracey Lichuma is an Advocate of the High court of Kenya and a dedicated human rights advocate specialising in Sexual and reproductive rights, combating violence against women and protecting their socio-economic rights.
+She holds a Bachelor of Laws (LL.B.) from the Catholic University of Eastern Africa (CUEA), a post graduate Diploma in Law from the Kenya School of Law (KSL) and a masters degree from the University of Pretoria, Centre for Human Rights.
+She is also a certified professional mediator from the Mediation Training Institute (MTI).

-Tracey is currently working as legal counsel at the Federation of Women Lawyers where some of her duties include legal representation for vulnerable women and girls in court, drafting legal pleadings for court proceedings, providing legal advice to women and girls pro-bono at the FIDA-K Legal Aid Clinic, facilitating mediation as a form of dispute resolution and, training of different stakeholders on Sexual Gender Based Violence (SGBV).
+Tracey currently works as legal counsel at the Federation of Women Lawyers where some of her duties include legal representation for vulnerable women and girls in court, drafting legal pleadings for court proceedings, providing legal advice to women and girls pro-bono at the FIDA-K Legal Aid Clinic, facilitating mediation as a form of dispute resolution and, training of different stakeholders on Sexual Gender Based Violence (S/GBV).

 Zekhethelo Nokubonga Cele